ansible/ansible/docsite/rst/intro_configuration.rst

 ------------------------

 Under the [accelerate] header, the following settings are tunable for :doc:`playbooks_acceleration`.
-Acceleration is a useful performance feature to use if you cannot enable :ref:`ssh_pipelining` in your environment, but is probably not needed if you can.
+Acceleration is a useful performance feature to use if you cannot enable :ref:`pipelining` in your environment, but is probably not needed if you can.

 .. _accelerate_port: